-- The effectiveness of the functioning of internal quality control system; as indicated in the section System of Quality Management annual evaluation conclusion as of 30 June 2023 of this report, EY Czech Republic concluded that our internal control systems are designed appropriately and are operating effectively. - The audit firm's independence practices.
-Moreover we confirm that an internal review of independence compliance has been conducted.
-We refer to page 35-38 - The policy followed by the audit firm concerning the continuing education of statutory auditors.
-We refer to page 39-43
+- The effectiveness of the functioning of internal quality control systems.
+As indicated in the section System of Quality Management annual evaluation conclusion as of 30 June 2023 of this report, EY Hellas concluded that our internal control systems are designed appropriately and are operating effectively. - The audit firm's independence practices.
+Moreover, we confirm that an internal review of independence compliance has been conducted (see page 42). - The policy followed by the audit firm concerning the continuing education of statutory auditors (see page 46).